jujobalcazar/fofs/README.md

 # fofs
-My repo for full of fools
+My repo for full of fools.
+I hope it will succeed.